Into the Unknown: The Dardeen Family

 Tommy Lynn Sells' confession had the potential to breathe new life into this cold case but unfortunately nothing came of it.
 Even if Illinois had levied murder charges against the suspected serial killer, it's unlikely he would have been extradited to Illinois to face trial, as his death sentence in Texas would have taken precedent.
 After his confession, the case went cold again and remains so to this day.

-THE CONCLUSION: The Dardeen family suffered horrors the average person can only imagine, and seemingly for no reason.
+THE CONCLUSION: The Dardeen family suffered horrors the average person can only imagine, and until someone comes forward, all that horror was seemingly for no reason.
 While there is a plethora of evidence at the scene, none of it has proven helpful.
 Police and internet sleuths alike are stumped to even come up with a plausible motive for someone to kill such a normal, wholesome American family.

 If you have any information about the murders of The Dardeen Family, please contact the Jefferson County Illinois Sherriff's Office at 618-244-8015 or the Jefferson County Crime Stoppers at 618-242-8477.